atenie/devmate/README.md

 How to run:

-    To run the Spring project, load up IntelliJ or check out the mvnw.cmd (for Windows) or mvnw (for Unix-derived OSs).
+    To run the Spring project, load up IntelliJ or check out the mvnw.cmd (for Windows) or mvnw (for Unix-derived OSs) and run them if you know what you're doing.
+I HIGHLY recommend the IntelliJ path.
     To run the React part of the project, enter the "frontend" folder with your console/terminal and run "npm start".

 **What has been done by the 8 hour mark:**